HeliosRGames/JPQuiz/README.md

 # JPQuiz
 A Japanese Language quiz game made in python with tkinter.
-A passion project I made for fun.
+A passion project I made for fun, and is an unfinished work in progress.
+How to customize is described in the game's help menu, or in the text files located in the help directory.

-# Requirements
+# Python Module Requirements
+tkinter,
+os,
+random,
+pygame,
+sqlite3,
+gc,
+colorama,
+threading,

 # Setup
-To set up the game, you must navigate into the JPQuiz directory and run jpquizapp.py The game files will load, and a tkinter window will open, starting the game.
+To set up the game, you must clone this repository, navigate into the JPQuiz directory, and run jpquizapp.py.
+The game files will load, and a tkinter window named "JPQuiz" will open, starting the game.
+A "save.db" file will be created upon startup that stores all of the game's save data.
+This file can be deleted to reset progress.

 # Licensing